ekaitz-zarraga/dotfiles/README.md

 # Configuration files
 My dotfiles.
-Vim, Git and Bash for now.
+Vim, Git, Tmux and Bash for now.

 Use stow to install them: